 Simplify your messages using codes

 If you have a meeting at the end of the week, you probably won’t have the time to learn shorthand over the next few days.
-Or, maybe it isn’t worth it for you to learn shorthand because you only have four or five meetings a year.
 You can still speed up your writing by using simplified codes.